- Media & Events

 - You & Your RMT

 - Contact Us

-Registration is now open!
 RMTBC Conferences welcome all healthcare professionals and we encourage the exchange of ideas across disciplines.
 See below for the appropriate registration link.
-Members: early bird rates are now open and we are currently applying for Continuing Education Credits.
+Members: early bird rates are now open and 14 Continuing Education Credits are available.
 Check back regularly for updates.